Twenty-one Ohio officials have been permanently banned from traveling to Russia, per a list published by the country's Foreign Ministry.

 The primary election is almost upon us and Monday's the last day to cast an early ballot.

-Details: The Franklin County Board of Elections at 1700 Morse Road is open 8am-5pm on weekdays through Oct.
-22.
+Details: The Franklin County Board of Elections, at 1700 Morse Road, has voting today from 8am-2pm.

 Get a free daily digest of the most important news in your backyard with Axios Columbus.